lshifr/CodeFormatter/README.md

         = exprFn[]; rethrow = False; result], _, seq[##1] &], abort
         = True]; cleanup; If[abort, Abort[]]; If[rethrow, Throw[result
        /. seq -> Sequence]]; result]]

+Note that in some cases, the   `prn@FullCodeFormat@MakeBoxes` may result in an error because the formatter might not yet support some of the boxes created by `MakeBoxes`.
+In this case, you may try to use the simplified function `CodeFormatterMakeBoxes`, in place of `MakeBoxes`:

+    prn @ FullCodeFormat @ CodeFormatterMakeBoxes @ your-code

+There are also functions `CodeFormatterPrint[f]` to pretty-print definitions for a symbol `f`, and `CodeFormatterSpelunk[f]`, which does the same, but strips off all contexts in symbol names.

 ###Further resources